Chief Strategy Officer

 Claudia Núñez is a multimedia journalist with over 14 years experience in the media industry.
 Núñez specialized in immigration and U.S.-Mexican border issues while working for La Opinion, the largest Spanish-language daily newspaper in the United States, National Geographic, La Prensa/The Press-Enterprise and the Mexican States Editors Association, which represents 20 Mexican newspapers.
 Her investigative pieces have been cited by national and international organizations.
 In 2008 she was named Latina Journalist of the Year by the National Association of Hispanic Publications.
 Núñez was selected to Stanford University's prestigious John S. Knight Fellowship in 2011 where she founded RDataVox, which focuses on building a data visualization network for ethnic media journalists.
 Currently, Claudia works for the international organization Human Rights Watch.

-As news director at KQED since 1991, Raul Ramirez led the launching of KQED Radio’s statewide news service, The California Report, and leads production of the nationally distributed Asian-Pacific program, Pacific Time, and other locally produced programs.
-Ramirez has worked as reporter for The Miami Herald and The Washington Post and as a reporter and editor for the Oakland Tribune and the San Francisco Examiner, where he was editor of the paper’s investigative team.
-He is former president of the board of the Center for Investigative Reporting and has won numerous awards for local, national and international reporting, including a Thomas Storke award from the World Affairs Council of Northern California for his reporting on a family’s journey from rural Guandong Province in China to the San Francisco area, and a 1989 Penney-Missouri award as a co-editor of the San Francisco Examiner’s series on “Gay in America.”
-He has reported from Nicaragua, Honduras, El Salvador, Panama, Mexico, Japan, Thailand and elsewhere in Southeast Asia.
+As news director at KQED, Raul Ramirez led the launching of KQED Radio’s statewide news service, The California Report, and led production of the nationally distributed Asian-Pacific program, Pacific Time, and other locally produced programs.
+Ramirez worked as reporter for The Miami Herald and The Washington Post and as a reporter and editor for the Oakland Tribune and the San Francisco Examiner, where he was editor of the paper’s investigative team.
+He was a former president of the board of the Center for Investigative Reporting and won numerous awards for local, national and international reporting, including a Thomas Storke award from the World Affairs Council of Northern California for his reporting on a family’s journey from rural Guandong Province in China to the San Francisco area, and a 1989 Penney-Missouri award as a co-editor of the San Francisco Examiner’s series on “Gay in America.”
+He reported from Nicaragua, Honduras, El Salvador, Panama, Mexico, Japan, Thailand and elsewhere in Southeast Asia.
 In 1999 he received a career achievement award from the Society of Professional Journalists of Northern California for his print and broadcast work.
-He is a former Fellow in Asian Studies at the University of Hawaii’s Center for Asian and Pacific Studies and a 1994 Fellow at Harvard University’s Shorenstein Barone Center on the Press, Politics and Public Policy.
-He has taught journalism courses at San Francisco State University since 1983.
-He also has taught at the University of California at Berkeley and has been a visiting ethics faculty member at the Poynter Institute, where he was an Ethics Fellow.
-Raul Ramirez was a principal writer for the seminal UNITY national conference analysis of U.S. media coverage of ethnic and racial minorities, and frequently lectures on diversity and news media.
-He has led investigative reporting and civic journalism training workshops at the European Journalism Center in The Netherlands and has led workshops in several Ukrainian locations.
-He is a member of the board of the Institute for Regional Media and Information in Kharkiv, a non-profit to promote the development of independent media in Ukraine.
-He is a founding board member of the Latino Public Radio Consortium.
+Raul Ramirez was a principal writer for the seminal UNITY national conference analysis of U.S. media coverage of ethnic and racial minorities, and frequently lectured on diversity and news media.
+Ramirez passed away in November 2013.

 Regional Engagement Editor